Green Clean Upholstery with These Natural Techniques

 Use a soft brush to remove surface dust, dirt, and crumbs from upholstered furniture.
 Alternatively, go over the fabric with your vacuum cleaner every time you clean your Los Angeles floor.
-For more in depth dust removal, remove the cushions and vacuum the base of your sofa or armchair.
-Use a special vacuum attachment such as a crevice tool to reach into nooks and crannies.
-Don't forget the underside, which may harbor spider webs in addition to dust and grime.
+For more in-depth dust removal, remove the cushions and vacuum the base of your sofa or armchair, using a crevice tool to reach into nooks and crannies.
+Don't forget the underside, which may harbor spiderwebs in addition to dust and grime.
 Then vacuum all sides of the cushions before replacing.

 How to Clean with Homemade Green Solutions

 Before applying any cleaning solution to upholstered furniture, check the furniture manufacturer's instructions and determine what type of fabric the upholstery is made from.
 Different materials have varying amounts of tolerance for specific cleaning techniques, especially high pile and non-synthetic fabrics like cotton velvet or hemp.